Symmetry-driven Phononic Metamaterials: Breaking non-spatial symmetries

-Beyond periodic modulation, recent works have been interested in the temporal analogues of spatial interfaces, which induce novel scattering wave phenomena, emerging when sudden, non-adiabatic changes occur to the properties of a medium without breaking spatial invariance.
+Recent works have been interested in the temporal analogues of spatial interfaces, which induce novel scattering wave phenomena that emerge when sudden, non-adiabatic changes occur to the properties of a medium without breaking spatial-translation invariance.
 For example, a temporal interface can be induced in a uniform medium in which the spatially uniform refractive index is suddenly switched from one value to another.
-Temporal reflections and transmission emerge at such temporal interfaces, with associated temporal Fresnel coefficients and a conservation of overall momentum instead of frequency and energy, due to broken time invariance but preserved spatial symmetry\cite{caloz2019spacetime,moussa2023observation}.
-Various works have investigated these phenomena, both theoretically and experimentally in 1D and 2D\cite{bacot2016time,bacot2019phase,mouet2023comprehensive,apffel2022experimental}, a landmark example being the instantaneous time-mirror\cite{bacot2016time}, which results in the re-focusing of water waves at the surface of a basin.
+Temporal reflections and transmission emerge at such temporal interfaces, with associated temporal Fresnel coefficients and a conservation of overall momentum instead of frequency and energy, due to broken time-translation invariance but preserved spatial-translation symmetry\cite{caloz2019spacetime,liberal2024spatiotemporal}.
+Specifically, the incident wave is time-reversed upon temporal reflection (negative frequency), in stark contrast with the conventional mirrored spatial reflection (negative wavevector).
+Various works have investigated these phenomena, both theoretically and experimentally in 1D and 2D\cite{bacot2016time,bacot2019phase,mouet2023comprehensive,apffel2022experimental}.
+A landmark example is the re-focusing of water waves at the surface of a basin undergoing a rapid change in gravity\cite{bacot2016time}, effectively behaving as an instantaneous version of a time-reversal mirror \cite{Fink2000}.
 Soft elastomers\cite{lanoy2020dirac,delory2022soft}, whose material properties depend on the medium deformation\cite{delory2023guided}, are also a promising platform to implement experimentally spatio-temporal interfaces for phononic waves\cite{delory2024elastic}, in which a spatial interface travels at a finite velocity.
-The result of such a spatio-temporal interface are shown in Fig.~\ref{fig:Reciprocity}f, demonstrating conversion of both wavenumber and frequency for a wavepacket impinging accross the interface.
+The result of this interface breaking both spatial and temporal translation invariance are shown in Fig.~\ref{fig:Reciprocity}g, demonstrating the nonreciprocal conversion of both wavenumber and frequency for a wave packet impinging across the interface.